Fulmine-Labs/LNRoutingVizualization/README.md

 ## Testing

 This code was run in Jupyter Notebook and Jupyter Lab from Anaconda 2.5.1 on Windows 11.
+The backend was LND v0.17.2 and RTL was v0.14.1.

 It was tested with over 10,000 transactions.
 The graph gets a little 'dense' (GPT-4V's description), but is definitely still helpful, particularly by taking advantage of cytoscape's interactive capabilties.